ribeiroAllison/ribeiroAllison/README.md

 - 👋 Hi, I’m @ribeiroAllison
 - 👀 I’m interested in technology and piano playing
-- 🌱 I’m learning JavaScript and a Chopin Nocturne
+- 🌱 I’m learning React.js
 - 🏭 I'm currently working as an international buyer for a factory
 - 📫 Reach me at dev.allisonribeiro@gmail.com or whatsapp +55 (35) 99900-7112